-- Are the technicians registered with the GDC? - Is laboratory work returned to you with the correct regulatory paperwork? - Is a Statement of Manufacture always included? - Are the labs close enough for you to visit the technicians? - Do they collect or is lab work posted? - What is the turnaround time? - How do they explain the difference between NHS and private quality? - Can you borrow face-bows? - How quickly are impressions cast? - What is their decontamination policy? - Can the patient visit for shade taking?
-What will the patient think of the lab? - Is any work subcontracted to another lab? - Is any work sub-contracted to a non-UK lab? - Does the practice suggest that you send work abroad? - What is the arrangement if a crown has to be remade soon after fitting or if a denture does not fit well enough?
+- Can you choose your own lab if you wish? - Are the labs normally used by the practice registered? - Is laboratory work returned to you with the correct regulatory paperwork? - Is a Statement of Manufacture always included? - Are the labs close enough for you to visit the technicians? - Do they collect or is lab work posted? - What is the turnaround time? - Can you borrow face-bows? - How quickly are impressions cast? - What is their decontamination policy? - Can the patient visit for shade taking?
+What will the patient think of the lab? - Is any work subcontracted to another lab? - Does the practice suggest that you send work abroad? - What is the arrangement if a crown has to be remade soon after fitting or if a denture does not fit well enough?